Dear Parents/Guardians and Students:

 Change in Student Information

-When severe weather creates hazardous conditions, the regular school schedule may be suspended to ensure students’ safety.
+When severe weather creates hazardous conditions, the regular school schedule may be suspended or modified to ensure students’ safety.
 It is the parent’s/guardian’s responsibility to monitor news reports via the radio/television.
-Announcements are normally broadcast between 6:00 a.m. and 6:15 a.m. on WNBC, Channel 4.
+Announcements are normally broadcast between 6:00 a.m. and 6:15 a.m. on WNBC, Channel 4 as well as on www.shcsjc.org.
 You will also receive a telephone call from One Call Now.

 Fire Drills and Security Drills